-Determine the project shift: The first step is to determine the number of years the project development is shifted, i.e., the number of years between the discovery of a project and the start of its development.
-This will be used to determine the crude oil and natural gas price shift.
-The number of years is dependent upon both the development schedule - when the project drilling begins - and upon the process.
+Determine the project shift: The first step is to determine the number of years the project development is shifted, in other words, the number of years between the discovery of a project and the start of its development.
+This number will be used to determine the crude oil and natural gas price shift.
+The number of years is dependent on both the development schedule-when the project drilling begins-and on the process.